Greenphx9/BTD6Mods/Unlimited Ultraboosts/README.md

-Allows you to ultraboost more then 20 times.
+Allows you to ultraboost more than 10 times.

 Screenshot: